DanDo385/solidity-edu/01-datatypes-and-storage/README.md

 # Gas snapshot (record baseline)
 forge snapshot

-# Modify contract, then compare
+# Modify contract, then compare gas costs
 forge snapshot --diff
 ```

 **Experiments**:
 1. Change `uint256` to `uint128` in a struct - how does gas change?
 2. Add a third mapping - where does it get stored?
-3. Use `storage` instead of `memory` for an array - what breaks?
+3. Use `storage` instead of `memory` for an array parameter - what breaks?
 4. Deploy without `vm.startBroadcast()` - what happens?
 5. Try deploying with a different private key - how does the owner change?

-## Test Coverage

-The test suite covers:

-- ✅ Setting and getting values
-- ✅ Mapping operations (set, get, exists)
-- ✅ Array operations (push, pop, access)
-- ✅ Struct operations and packing
-- ✅ Data location behavior (memory vs storage)
-- ✅ Gas comparisons for different approaches
+6. Add more test cases - what edge cases can you think of?
+7. Modify struct packing order - measure the gas difference
+8. Test with fuzz testing - what unexpected inputs break your code?

 ## Key Concepts